Best web scraping tools for 2026

 - Cons:

-- Limited for very complex logic or massive sites.
+- Limited for complex logic or massive sites.

 - Per-record pricing can add up.